-GLAPTON ACADEMY LEAVE OF ABSENCE REQUEST
+GLAPTON ACADEMY LEAVE OF ABSENCE REQUEST (Model)

-Name of Pupil:
+Name of Pupil: Form:

 Dates of proposed absence: From:

-Parent/Carer full name:
+Parent/Carer full name: Date of Birth:

-Parent/Carer full name: Date of Birth: Date of Birth:
+Parent/Carer full name: Date of Birth:

-Address

 Address:

 Signature of Parent/Carer

+Signature of Parentivoaren

 Signature of Parent/Carer

 Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
 This amount can be reduced to £60 if paid within 21 days.

 Reason for leave of absence:

+For office use only

 For office use only:

 Attendance (current academic year): (previous academic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

 Authorised: Yes/No Headteacher: Date: